lisahuang2/housing_data_ML/README.md

                    e.
 Choosing a model using 10-fold cross-validation

 4. "4 - ridge regression and lasso.R"

-    Description:  Dimension reduction in linear models using ridge regression and lasso
+    Description:  Shrinkage in linear models using ridge regression and lasso

     Sub-sections: